Top 15 tips for managing cash flow to keep your business thriving

 Plan ahead with cash flow forecasting

 Think of cash flow forecasting like a weather report for your business’s finances.
 It helps you see what’s coming and plan ahead.
 Start by estimating what money you’ll have coming in and what you’ll need to spend in the near future.
 You can do this with a basic spreadsheet—no need to get fancy.
-Keep this forecast updated as your business changes so you’re never caught off guard by unexpected expenses or shortfalls.
+Keep this forecast updated as your business evolves to avoid being caught off guard by unexpected expenses or shortfalls.

 Build a safety net with a cash reserve